 With a growing number of classes meeting virtually at least some of the time, if not entirely online, every Wake Tech student needs a computer more than ever.
 The Care Center can provide laptops to qualified students who don't have one so they can attend classes virtually, complete their assignments and access college services online.

-Wake Tech used pandemic relief money to purchase the Lenovo ThinkPads, which run on a Windows 10 operating system, have 8 GB of memory and a 14-inch screen.
+Wake Tech used pandemic relief money to purchase Lenovo ThinkPads, which feature a Windows 10 operating system, 8 GB of memory and a 14-inch screen.
 Refurbished laptops from various brands are also available.

 For more information, call 919-866-6111 or email [email protected].